unic/estatico/docs/Tasks.md

 Encode *.otf or *.ttf or *.woff fonts to base64 data

 ### `gulp html`
-Compile Handlebars templates to HTML.
+Compile Twig templates to HTML.
 Use `.data.js` files for - surprise! - data.

 ### `gulp html:migrate`
 Transform old `.json` data files to `.data.js`.